Excellent Presence Service Agreement

 We will always do our best to fulfill your needs and meet your goals, but sometimes it is best to have a few simple things written down so that we both know what is what, who should do what, and what happens if something goes wrong.
 In this Agreement, you won’t find complicated legal terms, or large passages of unreadable text.
 We have no desire to trick you into signing something that you might later regret.
 We do want what’s best for the safety of both parties, now and in the future.

 You are hiring us as a Web strategy company to craft a brand and/or website visibility strategy from your unique timeline, budget, and goals.
 We take the total picture into account when determining how your website or marketing plan should be built.
 We may update, maintain, support, and develop aspects of your Web presence for the project rate as outlined in our previous communications.
-Any services outside of the established project rate are billed at the agency rate of up to 150 to 200 USD/hr.
+Any services outside of the established project rate are billed at the agency rate of min.
+200 USD/hr.
 Of course it’s a little more complicated, but we’ll get to that.
 (For your info and records, your exact project rate should be specified on your initial invoice.)

 What do both parties agree to do?

 As a client, you have the power and ability to enter into this Agreement as an individual or on behalf of your organization.
 You agree to provide us with everything we need to complete the project including text, images, and other information as and when we need it and in the format that we ask for.
 You agree to review our work, submit feedback, sign-off approval, and all deliverables within 7 calendar days.
 Failure to submit updates or deliverables from your side within 14 days may be considered a freeze or abandonment of the project, and a resumption fee of 8% will be assessed and due before the project is resumed.